Copyright You Are Not Alone PTSD BC. All rights reserved.

 In 2015, in BC alone, 3 paramedics, 3 fire fighters and 6 peace officers died by suicide.

 I spent the next eight months investigating; researching; contacting professionals in the field; other provincial officials outside of BC and within our own government opposition; psychologists who specialize with first responders with PTSD; and caught the attention of the media.
 Then I broke my silence.

 Now that this group has grown, and many individuals contact us, I get physically ill when the families of those that died call me and tell me the stories of their loved ones and say they don’t want it reported as a suicide, yet they want their loved one’s death to count.
 So they ask me to use their death and add them to the statistics.
 With a heavy heart I honor that family member’s request.
 Why do they phone me?
 Well, once I started this group and told my story publically, I somehow became a resource for these loved ones, other first responders and yes, some police, fire and correction departments to advise me of the suicides.
-In turn, I pass on the BC statistics to Vince Savoia of the Tema Conter Trust in Ontario, who keeps track of the Canadian reported suicides of First Responders.

 I started a small private support group for any first responders with MHI on Facebook.
 It is safe and private and has supported many, even so far as saving a life or two, maybe more.
 Then after another media story, I was inundated with emails and phone calls wanting to know how people can help support the cause, and make the Presumptive Clause a reality.
 Our little grass-roots movement went from 8 people to 182 by the time I wrote this (June 10, 2015).

 I realized we needed another more public venue so we have a Facebook page, and now this website http://www.youarenotaloneptsdbc.ca was born.
 Things are progressing in a positive way.
 We have had our meeting with Minister Bond, which appeared positive.